-Through a contract with the Iowa Medicaid the HCBS QIO provides support and assistance to case managers, community-based case managers, members, providers, ISBs, and others needing information about HCBS waiver programs.
+Through a contract with the Iowa Medicaid Enterprise (IME) the HCBS Quality Assurance and Technical Assistance Unit provides support and assistance to case managers, integrated health care coordinators, community based case managers, members, providers, ISBs, and others needing information about HCBS waiver programs.
 This includes the self-direction program.
 The technical assistance provided includes developing and conducting regularly scheduled webinar trainings, developing and implementing required ISB training and answering questions from the field about the CCO program.

 The Quality Assurance and Technical Assistance contract is procured through a competitive bidding process.
-A request for proposal is issued every three years to solicit bids.
+A request for proposal is issued to solicit bids.
 The RFP specifies the scope of work to be completed by the contractor.
-The RFP process also includes a pricing component to assure that the contractor is reimbursed in an amount that assures performance outcomes are achieved in a cost-effective manner.
+The RFP process also includes a pricing component to assure that the contractor is reimbursed in an amount that assures performance outcomes are achieved in a cost effective manner.

-The Quality Assurance and Technical Assistance contract is managed by an Iowa Medicaid state employee.
+The Quality Assurance and Technical Assistance contract is managed by an IME state employee.
 This employee acts as the contract manager and manages the day-to-day operations of the contract to assure compliance with the performance outcomes of the contract.
-Contract reports are received by Iowa Medicaid monthly, quarterly and annually on the performance measures of the contract.
-Any performance issues that arise are addressed with the Quality Assurance contract manager to make corrections and improve performance.
+Contract reports are received by the IME monthly, quarterly and annually on the performance measures of the contract.
+Any performance issues that arise are addressed with the Quality Assurance and Technical Assistance Unit contract manager to make corrections and improve performance.